 Section, sub-section Reference in DAE [1] Status in HbbTV Notes Security

+Scheduled Recording APIs
-Support for repeated recordings

-with the recordAt() method is

-not included and hence the

-repeatDays argument may be ignored.
+application/oipfRecordingScheduler embedded object 7.10.1 M-P() See clause A.2.24.
+Support for repeated recordings with the recordat() method is not included and hence the repeatDays argument may be ignored.
+Trusted

-Only the following properties shall

-be supported:

-- startPadding

-- endPadding

-- name - description

-The Cahadulad Decarding slees 7.10.2 M D/\ - startTime Turretani

-The ScheduledRecording class 7.10.2 M-P() - duration Trusted

-- state - parentalRatings
+The ScheduledRecording class The ScheduledRecordingCollection 7.10.2 M-P() Only the following properties shall be supported: - startPadding - endPadding - name - description - startTime - duration - state - parentalRatings - channel - programmeID All other properties are not included.
+Trusted

-- channel

-- programmeID

-All other properties are not

-included.

-The ScheduledRecordingCollection class 7.10.3 M-P Trusted
+class 7.10.3 M-P Trusted

-The recordings property shall be

-supported and shall return

-Extension to 7.10.4 M D/\ recordings that are in-progress as well as ones that are scheduled or Turretani

-application/oipfRecordingScheduler for control of recordings 7.10.4 M-P() completed.
-Other properties, Trusted

-control of recordings methods and events are not
+Extension to application/oipfRecordingScheduler for control of recordings 7.10.4 M-P() The recordings property shall be supported and shall return recordings that are in-progress as well as ones that are scheduled or completed.
+Other properties, methods and events are not included.
+Trusted

-included.

-The following properties shall be

-supported:

-- uri

--id

-- recordingStartTime - recordingDuration

-Since the Recording class

-The Recording class 7.10.5 M-P() implements the Trusted

-ScheduledRecording interface,

-the properties required to be

-supported from that interface as

-defined above are also required.

-All other properties are not
+The Recording class 7.10.5 M-P() The following properties shall be supported: - uri - id - recordingStartTime - recordingDuration Since the Recording class implements the ScheduledRecording interface, the properties required to be supported from that interface as defined above are also required.
+All other properties are not included.
+Trusted

-The RecordingCollection class 7.10.6 NI included.
+The RecordingCollection class 7.10.6 NI

-The PVREvent class 7.10.6 NI
+The PVREvent class 7.10.7 NI

-The Bookmark class 7.10.8 NI
+The Bookmark class 7.10.8 NI NI -

-The BookMarkCollection class 7.10.9 NI
+The BookMarkCollection class 7.10.9 NI NI 1

-Remote Management APIs 7.11 NI
+Remote Management APIs 7.11 INI 1

-Metadata APIs 1 T

-The guideDaysAvailable and

-onMetadataUpdate properties are

-The application/oipfSearchManager 7.12.1 N//\ not included.
-Broadcast

-embedded object 1.12.1 M() For the createSearch method, only the value '1' of the -related

-searchTarget parameter is
+Metadata APIs The application/oipfSearchManager embedded object 7.12.1 M() The guideDaysAvailable and onMetadataUpdate properties are not included.
+For the createSearch method, only the value '1' of the searchTarget parameter is included.
+Broadcast- related

 Section, sub-section Reference in DAE [1] Status in HbbTV Notes Security The MetadataSearch class 7.12.2 M() Only the value '1' of the searchTarget property is included.
-For the createQuery method, only the following case-insensitive values for the field parameter are included - "Programme.startTime", "Programme.programmeID".
+For the createQuery method, only the following case-insensitive values for the field parameter are included - "Programme.startTime", "Programme.name", "Programme.programmeID".
 These shall correspond to the properties of the same name.
 The addRatingConstraint, addCurrentRatingConstraint and addChannelConstraint (Channel List) methods are not included.
 The orderBy method is not included - all search results shall be returned ordered first by channel, in the same order as presented to applications through a ChannelList object, then by start time in ascending order.
-The count parameter of the findFrogrammesFromStream method of the MetadataSearch class is not included.
-Broadcast -related The Query class 7.12.3 М Broadcast -related The SearchResults class 7.12.4 М Broadcast -related The MetadataSearchEvent class 7.12.5 NI The MetadataUpdateEvent class 7.12.6 NI Scheduled content and hybrid tuner A Pis video/broadcast embedded object 7.13.1 M() In the setChannel() method, the optional contentAccessDescriptorURL parameter may be ignored.
+The count parameter of the findProgrammesFromStream method of the MetadataSearch class is not included.
+Broadcast- related The Query class 7.12.3 М Broadcast- related The SearchResults class 7.12.4 М Broadcast- related The MetadataSearchEvent class 7.12.5 NI The MetadataUpdateEvent class 7.12.6 NI Scheduled content and hybrid tune r APIs video/broadcast embedded object 7.13.1 M() In the setChannel() method, the optional contentAccessDescriptorURL parameter may be ignored.
 The setVolume() and getVolume() methods and the playerCapabilities and allocationMethod properties are not included.
 The modifications in clause A.2.4 shall be supported.
-See clause A.2.4 Extensions to video/broadcast for recording and timeshift 7.13.2 M(), M-P() OIPF DAE [1], section 7.13.2, shall be replaced by the text in clauses A.2.4.7 and A.2.4.8.
-Terminals that support PVR shall support all of clauses A.2.4.7 and A.2.4.8 Terminals that support time-shift of broadcast video shall support the following events and properties even if they do not support the full PVR option: onRecordingEvent recordingState playPosition Broadcast -related
+See clause A.2.4